 There are several different approaches you can take to establishing native plants, depending on your site, budget and personal preference.
 Revegetation methods include:

-- · assisting natural regeneration
+- Assisting natural regeneration

-- · establishing a nurse crop
+- Establishing a nurse crop

-- planting.
+- Planting

 On some sites, it might be appropriate to use a mix of these options.
 The success of each approach will ultimately depend on how you manage the site.
-For tailored advice about which options are best for your site, contact Greater Wellington (see Page 34 for contact details).
+For advice about which options are best for your site, contact Greater Wellington Regional Council (GWRC).
+See Page 25 for contact details.

-Natural regeneration - Let nature do the work!
+Natural regeneration - Let nature do the work